DevBrianAcostaBenitez/Brian-Acosta-Benitez/README.md

 ### ABOUT ME

-My name is Brian, a junior Developer, i have studied both web and multiplatform programming
+My name is Brian, im a junior Developer, i have studied both web and multiplatform programming
 ### CURRENT STACK

 - Java.         - Kotlin.